mukilk7/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code to do perspective transformation is in IPython notebook located in "./solution.ipynb" in code cell titled "Perspective Transformation".
 The code to obtain the perspective transformation matrix and its inverse is in the getPerspectiveTransformationMatrix() function.
-I manually found the source  points for the test_images/straight_lines2.jpg image corresponding to the left and right lane lines at the bottom and top of the image.
+Once I have the matrix, I simply call OpenCV's warpPerspective method to warp an image and get its top-down view.
+I manually found the source/destination  points for the test_images/straight_lines2.jpg image corresponding to the left and right lane lines at the bottom and top of the image.

 This resulted in the following source and destination points: